How to write and style content for Acas.

 employee assistance programme

-Write as 'employee assistance programme (EAP)' when you first mention it in the text, then as 'employee assistance programme' after that.
+On first mention, write as 'employee assistance programme (EAP)'.
+After that, write as 'employee assistance programme'.
 Use lower case.
 Do not use EAP on its own.

 employee representative